 Here’s Ron Theobald (#77) in a bunting pose, appearing almost grandfatherly, even though he was only 29 years old at the time.

 Similarly, Bill Rigney (#389) is only 54 years old here, but could easily pass for 80 – maybe it was all that sun they got playing ball?

-There’s Fred Patek (#531) off-center and in fielding-a-grounder pose, all 5’ 5’’ of him crouched over, looking about 14 years old—not his fault, just questionable staging or editing maybe.
+There’s Fred Patek (#531) off-center and in fielding-a-grounder pose, all 5’ 5’’ of him crouched over, looking like a Little Leaguer—not his fault, just questionable staging or editing maybe.
 I hate to say it, but Billy and I laughed out loud at Freddie P. for this card.
 Many times.
-But he was a legit player who made three All-Star teams, so he does get the last laugh.
+But he was a legit player who made three All-Star teams and stole 385 bases, so he does get the last laugh.
 At one point in his career when asked how it felt to be the shortest player in the major leagues, Patek took the high road, opining that it was “better than being the tallest player in the minors.”
-And who am I trying to kid—this is actually a pretty cool card!
+And who am I trying to kid—this is still a pretty cool card!

 Here we have bespectacled Fred Gladding (#507), looking like he’s just been jumped by paparazzi after posting bail for some petty crime.
 Or maybe it’s just the look of a guy who would end up with a career batting average of .016 (1 for 63).

 What about Rich Reese (#611), with the barrel of his bat swung way out in front, huge and blurry, taking over the picture, like it’s about to smash the camera lens?
 This one actually has a neat perspective, one of the better examples of a theme that shows up in other ’72 cards and other years too.
 Fine.